Esri/arcade-expressions/dashboard_data/SplitCategories(PieChart).md

+## Split comma separated values across multiple rows

-This data expression splits a comma separated field into multiple rows of single values.
+This data expression splits a comma separated values in a field into multiple rows of single values.
 A common use case is data from a Survey123 form with multichoice questions, like in the below example.
 ```
 var p = 'https://www.arcgis.com'
 var itemID = 'a2e03e78e0d042d19e6f731c9b522bfc'